 Explore Your Own Backyard or a Park

-Honestly, I’m so glad this pandemic didn’t happen in the middle of January like it did in China.
-Being that it’s spring and the weather is fairly cooperative (at least this year), we are able to go outside.
-Find a patch of green grass, pull out a magnifying glass and observe the trees, count the birds each day and create a chart.
+When we are able to go outside, find a patch of green grass, pull out a magnifying glass and observe the trees, count the birds each day and create a chart.
 Whip out our big list of 65 Fun Nature Play Ideas for Kids.

 You can do this in a nearby patch of nature if you don’t have a yard.
-Or, if you’re up for it, parks across the Twin Cities are still open for the exploring.
+Or, at parks across the Twin Cities are great for the exploring.
 Our Parks Search tool can connect you some new options.
-(Keep in mind that playgrounds are currently closed.)
-Take 20 minutes every day and search for spring.
+Take at least 20 minutes every day to get outside.

 Drive to your local airport and watch the airplanes take off and land.
 Pack a lunch and count the number of planes that land in 10 minutes.
 I love going to Post Road, a designated aircraft viewing spot near the Minneapolis-St Paul airport, where you can watch all the action.
 There are no restroom facilities, so plan accordingly.
 This fantastic activity gets you out of the house but not into the middle of the masses.